• Image of coast redwood forest along Cal-Barrel Road

 • Organizing and maintaining park photo inventory.

-Volunteers who work at least 32 hours a week may qualify for free park housing.
-Volunteers are usually required to have a reliable vehicle for personal transportation, though a government vehicle will be provided during work hours.
+Volunteers are typically required to have a reliable vehicle for personal transportation, though a government vehicle may be provided during work hours.

 Campground Hosts